Judo-Documentation-Project/budotree/README.md

 * [A web page that presents the data as an interactive tree](https://judo-documentation-project.github.io/judotree/), allowing exploration of the (sometimes complex) lineage tree.

+**While this is done with Judo as a starting point, it is not limited to it**: much like Judo had a pioneering role, as the first Budō, that influenced many other martials arts (and was in many ways a bridge between Koryū and Gendai), so does this project start from Kodokan Judo with the aim of uncovering the rich history of interactions between disciplines.

 ## How it works

 Creating, adding to, and correcting the YAML files is what drives everything else.